Although MATLAB® source code (

 MATLAB P-codes a file, the file is obfuscated not

 file is difficult to understand, it should not be considered secure.
 It is not

 recommended that you P-code files to protect your intellectual property.

 MATLAB does not support converting live scripts to P-code files.

 Compile into binary format — Compile your source code files using the MATLAB Compiler to produce a standalone application.
 Distribute the latter to end users of your application.

-as the source file.
+same speed as the source file.
 P-code files are purposely obfuscated.
-They are
+They are not

 To generate a P-code file, enter the following command in the MATLAB Command Window:

 file2.p, and so on.
 To convert all

 .m source files residing in your current folder to P-code